Skip to main content

 University

-Some physics degrees combine an undergraduate degree and master's qualification, like an MPhys or MSci.
-You'll do more independent research and courses may lead directly onto further postgraduate study like a PhD.
+Some physics degrees combine an undergraduate course with a postgraduate master's qualification, like an MPhys or MSci.
+On these, you'll do more independent research, and courses can lead to further study for a PhD.

 Entry requirements